WAT-THE-FRICC/AstroHUD/Customizations/Stickies under meter/stickies-readme.txt

+This conflicts with the default positioning of the weapon count.
+Please use with the customizations
+	"Weapon count bottom right" or
+	"Weapon count under ammo"
-Please use with the other customizations to move the weapon counter so the sticky counter will not overlap
+to move the weapon counter
+so the metal counter will not overlap it

-Copy the HudDemomanPipes.res file and paste it into AstroHUD/resource/ui/
+Copy the huddemomanpipes_undermeter.res file and paste it into AstroHUD/scripts/

-You will overwrite the existing file there, but this is intended and will not break the HUD.